top of page

 approx 5000mm x 5000mm x 20000mm

-A large steel apparatus occupies the space, yet simultaneously points to (and supports) an absence whose origins began as an 'object mount' or 'museum mount' to hold a mammoth.
-Lacuna supports the invisible contours of an un-rendered, missing entity and in many respects, holds aloft the elephant in the room.
+A large steel apparatus occupies the space, yet simultaneously points to – and supports – an absence whose origins lie in the "object mount" or "museum mount" used to hold a mammoth.
+Lacuna supports the invisible contours of an unrendered, missing entity and, in many respects, holds aloft the elephant in the room.

 Presented as part of Secrets and Lies – Scape 2020, Christchurch Ōtautahi, Aotearoa New Zealand.